 And I have no doubt, but the president also was clear.

-And he did talk about a way to find somehow sort of thread the needle and get everything and talk about people that were brought here, people that have done a good job, were brought here, not of their own volition, but importantly what they want is we have to have a wall.
+And he did talk about a way to find, somehow, sort of thread the needle and talk about people that were brought here, people that have done a good job, were brought here not of their own volition, but importantly, what they want is we have to have a wall.

-And if the wall's gonna obstruct, then he went on to say, Well, then we're not gonna have anything.
+And if the wall is going to obstruct, then he went on to say, well, then we're not going to have anything.

 And then he went on to say we have to have the wall again.